+If you have an FDM 3D printer then you’re 90% there, you just need some 3D printer filament to print with.
+PLA and ABS are the two most common filaments used by all the best 3D printers for makers and hobbyists today.
 So which is best for you?
-We’re going compare PLA vs ABS across a variety of important factors to determine which is best for your personal 3D printing needs.
+This article compares PLA vs ABS across a variety of important factors to determine which is best for your personal 3D printing needs.

 Before we compare differences, it’s important to talk similarities.
-ABS and PLA are both thermoplastics – meaning when heated they melt and become moldable, and become solid again when they cool – and cost almost the same price per kilogram.
+ABS and PLA are both thermoplastics, meaning when heated they melt so you can print them in your desired shape, and become solid again when they cool.
+PLA and AB also cost roughly the same, around $20/kg.
 You use them both within fused deposition modeling, via a nozzle, layer-by-layer.

 As for similarities, that’s about it.